Your Ultimate Guide to Dance Studio Mirrors

 Another type of glass mirror to consider for your studio is tempered glass.
 This glass mirror is stronger than the other mirror types.
 This means it does not break easily, and even when it does, it usually shatters into tiny bits making it rather harmless when compared with the other glass types.

-The plastic and acrylic glass mirrors are easier to purchase, but the disadvantage is quality.
+The plastic and acrylic glass mirrors are easier to purchase, but the disadvantage is the quality.
 They do not give clear reflections when compared with the other glass mirrors, and this can be very frustrating when dancing as concentration is needed, and having a blurry mirror can give unnecessary distractions to the dancer.

 Another option that most professional studios now prefer is the non-glass mirror, especially the Mylar mirror.
 Mylar mirrors are easier to install and maintain than the other mirror types.